ryancheung/FreeTypeSharp/README.md

 There's no magic(abstraction) based on the original C freetype API.
 All managed API are almost identical with the original freetype C API.
 Import the namespaces like `using FreeTypeSharp.Native;` and `using static FreeTypeSharp.Native.FT;`, then you can play the font rendering as what you do in C.

-Optionally, a facade `FT_FaceRecFacade` was provided to handle some basic job.
+Optionally, a facade `FreeTypeFaceFacade` was provided to handle some basic job.
 Feel free to use it.

 # Credits